sajjadth/generic-nodejs-proxy/README.md

 ## Customization

-You can modify `index.js` to add custom logic, such as:
+You can modify `main.go` to add custom logic, such as:

 - Changing request headers
 - Adding authentication